 People commonly add milk to the Moka pot while making coffee because adding it in a separate container requires extra time and cleanup.
 This is a drawback that, later on, people thought they could use milk in a Moka pot.

 Generally, you should not use milk in a Moka pot.
 The reason is that the pot is directly exposed to constant heat.
 The milk at the bottom of the chamber will quickly curdle and burn.

 As a result, all residue is left behind in a pot.
 However, adding milk to the top chamber would not damage the Moka pot, but it still has different drawbacks.

-But later on, with the advancement in technology, the manufacturers also designed the Moka pot to add milk while making coffee.
+But later on, with technological advancement, the manufacturers also designed the Moka pot to add milk while making coffee.